p-dawadi/MetadataCompleteness/README.md

 ### `code/`

+- `Strepto_1200to_1700bp.py` — the NCBI Entrez retrieval script itself: runs the documented search (`Streptococcus anginosus[Organism] AND 1200:1700[Sequence Length]`, accessed January 2026; see Additional File 2 for the full retrieval/inclusion flow) and exports the returned records.
+  Its raw output is `results/Strepto_1200to_1700bp.csv`; the curated, analysis-ready version (with host/geographic-origin/sample-source annotations added) is `data/curated_metadata.csv`.
 - `country_mapping.py` — maps the free-text `Geographical location` metadata
   field to a standardized country name, and flags records where the country was inferred from a submitting institution rather than stated directly.